Taps

 Sugar Cookie Lager

-Toasted cookie.
+Toasted cookie beer.
 Light hints of cinnamon, licorice, and vanilla provide the base to this seasonal favorite.
 Served with cinnamon sugar on the rim.
 Sugar and spice isn’t that nice!

 -